 Theatre Opportunities in Eugene

-The Eugene-Springfield area has an unusual number of theatre opportunities throughout the year, from professional work available with the downtown Oregon Contemporary Theatre, the Oregon Festival of American Music (musicals), the Actors Cabaret of Eugene, and one of the oldest community theatres in the country, the Very Little Theatre.
-All of these are very welcoming to UO theatre majors and in some cases have led to part-time jobs and other useful connections within the profession at large.
+The Eugene-Springfield area has a number of theatre opportunities throughout the year, from professional work available with the downtown Oregon Contemporary Theatre, The Shedd Institute (musicals), and Actors Cabaret of Eugene, to one of the oldest community theatres in the country, the Very Little Theatre.
+All of these companies welcome UO theatre majors, and in some cases involvement has led to part-time jobs or other useful connections within the profession at large.

-Every spring break, two faculty lead a group of up to 20 theatre arts majors to see plays at the Tony-award winning Oregon Shakespeare Festival in Ashland, Oregon.
-Students participate in talks and workshops specifically designed for our majors.
-Thanks to Carol Williams, students pay a small fee for housing (nearby cottages with full kitchens), transport, workshops, and up to five shows.
+Every spring break, our faculty lead a group of up to 20 theatre arts majors to see plays at the Tony-award winning Oregon Shakespeare Festival in Ashland, Oregon.
+Students participate in talks and workshops specifically designed for our group and usually see 4-5 plays.
+Thanks to a generous gift from Carol Williams, students only pay a small fee for housing (nearby cottages with full kitchens), transport, workshops, and plays.
+Applications are usually announced in late Fall or early Winter term through the TA Undergrad group email.

 Get Help Finding Internships